oslc-op/oslc-specs/README.md

     cd docs/
     python3 -m http.server 8000 --bind 127.0.0.1

 Now you can browse all specs via http://localhost:8000/.
-For an even better experience, install Browsersync (`npm i -g browsersync`) and run it the following way:
+For an even better experience, install Browsersync (`npm i -g browser-sync`) and run it the following way:

     cd docs/
     browser-sync start --server --directory